itsdaveba/cube-solver/README.rst

 Stable release
 --------------

-To install Cube Solver, run the following command in your terminal:
+To install **Cube Solver**, run the following command in your terminal:

 .. code-block:: console

     pip install cube-solver

-This is the preferred method to install Cube Solver, as it will always install the most recent stable release.
+This is the preferred method to install **Cube Solver**, as it will always install the most recent stable release.

 =====